 If your application isn't primarily a text application, but it has text entry fields in dialogs, for example, you may not need to provide the full text-editing features described in this section.
-The application should support the following features:
+Ideally, an application that includes text editing should support the following features:

-- The user can select the whole field and type in a new value, delete text, select a substring of the field and replace it, and select a word by double-clicking. - The user can choose Undo, Cut, Copy, Paste, and Delete, as described in "The Edit Menu" (page 159). - The application performs appropriate edit checks.
+- The user can select the whole field and type in a new value, delete text, select a substring of the field and replace it, and select a word by double-clicking. - The user can choose Undo, Cut, Copy, Paste, and Delete, as described in "The Edit Menu" (page 165). - The application performs appropriate edit checks.
 For example, if the only legitimate value for a field is a string of digits, the application should alert the user if any nondigits are typed.
-For a more complete discussion of when to check for errors and apply changes in text fields, see "Accepting Changes" (page 207).
+For a more complete discussion of when to check for errors and apply changes in text fields, see "Accepting Changes" (page 213).